fibercrypto/libjava-skyfiber/lib/skyapi/docs/DefaultApi.md

 ### HTTP request headers

  - **Content-Type**: Not defined
- - **Accept**: application/json
+ - **Accept**: application/json, application/xml,

 <a name="block"></a>
 # **block**
-> Object block(hash, seq)
+> List&lt;BlockSchema&gt; block(hash, seq)

-Returns a block by hash or seq.
-Note: only one of hash or seq is allowed
+Returns the balance of one or more addresses, both confirmed and predicted.
+The predicted balance is the confirmed balance minus the pending spends.

 ### Example
 ```java